makarroche/my-dogs-collection/README.md

 - Implement proper validation for all API endpoints.
 - Add logging for debugging purposes.
 - Optimize database queries for better performance.
+- Add pagination for better performance with large collections.